 We are Volkswagen Financial Services Australia Pty Ltd ABN 20 097 071 460 (“VWFSA”), a wholly-owned subsidiary of the global financial services organisation, VWFS AG, which is headquartered in Braunschweig, Germany.

-In Australia, VWFSA uses various business names including “Volkswagen Financial Services”, “Audi Financial Services”, “ŠKODA Financial Services”, “Ducati Financial Services”, “Jaguar Financial Services” and “Land Rover Financial Services”.
+In Australia, VWFSA uses various business names including “Volkswagen Financial Services”, “Audi Financial Services”, “ŠKODA Financial Services”, “Ducati Financial Services”, “Jaguar Financial Services”, “Land Rover Financial Services” and “Bentley Financial Services Australia”.

 In the remainder of this Policy, we refer to VWFSA or any of the above business names we use simply as “we”, “us” or “our”.